Yasuko Tomita

-Yasuko Tomita (富田靖子, Tomita Yasuko) is a Japanese actress.
+Yasuko Tomita (富田靖子, Tomita Yasuko) is a Japanese former idol, singer and actress.
 She won the Award for Best Newcomer at the 6th Yokohama Film Festival and at the 8th Japan Academy Prize for Aiko 16 sai.
-She also won the award for best actress at the 9th Yokohama Film Festival for Bu Su.
+She also worked with director Nobuhiko Obayashi in the acclaimed fantasy comedy-drama Sabishinbo in 1985 and the melodrama based on Kazue Oyama's manga Four Sisters on the same year.
+She won the award for best actress at the 9th Yokohama Film Festival for Bu Su.
 In 1995, she enjoyed career breakthrough as she won the Best Actress award at 1995 Tokyo International Film Festival for The Christ Of Nanjing.